seahyinghang8/asst2/README.md

 ## Tips on Threading and Synchronization ##

-Java provides a threading library.
+You will be using Java's threading library in this assignment.
 In the example below, we show you how to create and spawn threads:

     class MyThread extends Thread {
-        public void run() { …. }
+        public void run() {
+            // actual method executed by this thread
+        }
     }

     Thread thread = new MyThread();